gigaai/docs/wordpress/subscription.md

 # Subscriptions
 ---

 > This documentation is for developer only.
-If you prefer click and point user interface, please go to [Subscription & Notifications](/docs/wordpress/notifications) guide.
+If you prefer drag and drop, please go to [Subscription & Notifications](/docs/wordpress/notifications) guide.

-By default, when a lead have first interact with your bot.
-It automatically saves lead information to database also set their subscription channel to `1`.
+By default, when leads interacted with your bot.
+It automatically saves their information to database also set their subscription channel to `1`.

 ## Adding Subscribers